-- Be a spouse or civil partner of the deceased secure tenant and have lived with them at the time of their death as their only or principal home for a minimum of one year; or - If there is no such spouse or civil partner be a family member defined as; partners (people living together as husband and wife or as civil partners), parents, grandparents, adult children, grandchildren and brothers and sisters who have lived with the deceased secure tenant at the time of their death as their only or principal home for a minimum of five years.
-Other City Council tenancies will be taken into account as long as the applicant had lived with the deceased continuously and as their only or principal home. - 7.13 Where there is more than one person living in the household who is eligible for a discretionary succession, the City Council expects the household to decide who should benefit.
+- 7.12 To be eligible the applicant must: - Be a spouse or civil partner of the deceased secure tenant and have lived with them at the time of their death as their only or principal home for a minimum of one year; or - If there is no such spouse or civil partner be a family member defined as; partners (people living together as husband and wife or as civil partners), parents, grandparents, adult children, grandchildren and brothers and sisters who have lived with the deceased secure tenant at the time of their death as their only or principal home for a minimum of five years.
+Other City Council tenancies will be taken into account as long as the applicant had lived with the deceased tenant continuously and as their only or principal home. - 7.13 Where there is more than one person living in the household who is eligible for a discretionary succession, the City Council expects the household to decide who should benefit.
 Provided that person meets the criteria outlined here, the City Council will generally respect this choice.
 However, the final decision regarding which household member should benefit rests with the City Council. - 7.14 The discretionary successor may only include the following people as part of their household: - Co-habiting partners including married, non-married and same sex partners - Dependent children normally resident with the main applicant parent - Adult relatives reasonably expected to reside with the main applicant, who moved into the property at the same time as the discretionary successor and who live in the property as their only home. - 7.15 If the discretionary successor is a spouse or civil partner, they will be entitled to remain in the original home.
-All other discretionary successors will only be able to remain in the original home, if it is of the size needed, and this will be assessed under the City Council's Bedroom Standard, or any equivalent standard set out in the Housing Allocation Scheme.
+All other discretionary successors will only be able to remain in the original home, if it is of the size and type needed.
+The size of property needed will be assessed under the City Council's Bedroom Standard, or any equivalent standard set out in the Housing Allocation Scheme.
+With regards to the type of property needed, a discretionary successor that has been living in Community Supportive Housing will only be able to remain there if they are eligible for this type of housing in their own right, as set out in the Housing Allocation Scheme, and it is the right size needed.
 If the discretionary successor is required to move they will be able to bid for an alternative property for six months after which one direct offer will be made.
 If the offer is refused the City Council will start proceedings to repossess the property.